Internship Training Manual

 • Denial of the opportunity to present data fairly in order to refute criticism found in the evaluation

-Within five working days of the receipt of the appeal request, the Director of Training will request that CAPS Director convene an Appeals Committee, consisting of one CAPS staff and one IU Student Health Center (non-CAPS) staff.
-The Director of Training and the Advisory Review Panel members who made the recommendations will be excluded from the Appeals Committee.
+Within five working days of the receipt of the appeal request, the Associate Director of Training will request that CAPS Director convene an Appeals Committee, consisting of one CAPS staff and one IU Student Health Center (non-CAPS) staff.
+The Associate Director of Training and the Advisory Review Panel members who made the recommendations will be excluded from the Appeals Committee.

 2. Procedures for appeal